trixi-framework/Trixi.jl/docs/src/performance.md

 # Performance

 Trixi.jl is designed to balance performance and readability.
-Since Julia provides a lot of zero-cost abstractions, it's often possible to optimize both goals simultaneously.
+Since Julia provides a lot of zero-cost abstractions, it is often possible to optimize both goals simultaneously.

-A usual development workflow in Julia is
+The usual development workflow in Julia is

 1. Make it work.
 2. Make it fast.